mcastling/mcastling.github.io/fundamentals.md

 etc. as easily as a single object.

 ### Objects and nodes in DALi
-The DALi scene graph consists of objects (nodes) such as image, text and buttons.
+The DALi scene graph consists of objects (nodes) such as images, text and buttons.

 Views are also effectively nodes which receive input (touch events), and act as a container for draw-able elements (which are also nodes), and other views.